-In the show, we discuss a prompt you can use to write a self-compassionate letter to yourself as a way of recognizing all the amazing things your body can do; Professor Engeln actually sent me two of them.
-If you’re reading this from an email you received about the show, click through to the episode’s page to see those.
+In the show, we discuss a prompt you can use to write a self-compassionate letter to yourself as a way of recognizing all the amazing things your body can do.
+Professor Engeln actually sent me two of them; you can find these below.

-- Body-Compassion letter (based on Neff’s exercises available at self-compassion.org):
+- Body-Compassion letter (based on Kristin Neff’s exercises available at self-compassion.org):

 For the next 10 minutes, you will be writing a letter to yourself.
 The letter should be all about your body, but it should be from the perspective of an unconditionally loving imaginary friend.
 Think about your body from the perspective of a friend who cares about you.
 What would your friend want to tell you about your body?
 If you run out of things to write, re-write what you already have, perhaps with different wording.

 Think about this imaginary friend who is unconditionally loving, accepting, kind and compassionate.
 Imagine that this friend can see all the strengths and all the weaknesses of your body, including any aspects of your body that you may view as flawed or imperfect.
 Reflect upon what this friend would say about your body, knowing that you are loved and accepted with your body exactly as it is, with all your body’s very human imperfections.
 This friend recognizes the limits of human nature and is kind and forgiving toward you.
 In his/her great wisdom, this friend understands your life history and the millions of things that have happened in your life to give you the body you have in this moment.